 - Check for soft, rotted wood in areas behind gutters and downspouts.
 Repair any damage.
 Clean gutters and downspouts.
 Install gutter screens to prevent debris buildup which can prevent proper drainage and cause water overflow.
 This, in turn, keeps wood damp which eventually softens and rots.
 Woodpeckers and squirrels can make holes in such areas, with squirrels gaining access into attics or walls and nesting.

-- Use 1/4 inch hardware cloth to screen attic and fan vents, vent pipes, and clothes dryer vents (Be sure to clean out lint often).
-There are commercial exterior dryer vent covers available, that automatically open when dryer is in use, and remain closed the rest of the time.
+- Use 1/4-inch hardware cloth to screen attic and fan vents, vent pipes, and clothes dryer vents (be sure to clean out lint often).
+There are commercial exterior dryer vent covers available, that automatically open when the dryer is in use, and remain closed the rest of the time.

-- Make sure roof is in good conditon and cut back tree branches and limbs that hang near or over the roof.
-(Popular routes for wildlife getting into attics and chimneys).
+- Make sure your roof is in good condition and cut back tree branches and limbs that hang near or over the roof (popular routes for wildlife getting into attics and chimneys).